Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Linearization of the likelihood function

 \section{Linearization of the likelihood function}

 In the methodology outlined in Sec.~\ref{subsec_unstrucgrid_lensing} we need to minimize a complicated $\chi^{2}$-function with the lensing potential in each evaluation point as a free parameter.
 This function consists of a contribution from a reduced-shear term, a critical-line estimator term, a multiple-image system term and a regularization term.
 The solution to this system is the wanted lensing potential.
-Many of the explicit calculations have already been carried out in \citet{Bradav2005} and \citet{Merten2009} which is why we only carry out the derivations which are not shown in these two references.
-In order to obtain the full linear system of equations, all individual contributions to an entry in the coefficient matrix $\mathcal{B}_{lk}$ or in the data vector $\mathcal{V}_{l}$ need to be summed
+Many of the explicit calculations have already been carried out in \citet{Bradav2005} and \citet{Merten2009} which is why we only carry out the derivation of the multiple-image system term, not part of \citet{Merten2009} and where we use a slightly different approach than \citet{Bradav2005}.